ruatwork/ru-work/README.md

 ## Miscellaneous

-The project is developed by three students: Roope Varttila, Jaakko Veijonen and Vili Viita.
+The project is developed by three students from Haaga-Helia University of Applied Sciences: Roope Varttila, Jaakko Veijonen and Vili Viita.

 It is planned to test the project in real work environments during Spring 2019.